HamzaFarhat/MortgageAndroidApp/README.md

 # MortgageAndroidApp
-##Also refer to documentation in code and Assignment 1 document
+## Hamza Farhat Ali -100657374
-##Hamza Farhat Ali -100657374
+Also refer to documentation in code and Assignment 1 document